Akosua

 Akosua is an Akan given name to a female child born on Sunday (Kwasiada).
-Although some might believe it is mostly practised by the Ashanti people, it is actually practised by all Akan (i.e Ashanti, Akuapem, Akyem, Fante) people who follow traditional customs.
+It is mostly practised by all Akan (i.e Ashanti, Akuapem, Akyem, Akwamu, Bono, Fante) people who follow traditional customs.
 People born on particular days are supposed to exhibit the characteristics or attributes and philosophy, associated with the days.
 Akosua has the appellation Dampo meaning agility.
 Thus, females named Akosua are supposed to be agile.